DUNE/dune-justin/docs/generic-jobs.md

   [Generic Job Factory](job-factory.md) but not yet allocated a request/stage
-- **started** - the job has succesfully been allocated a stage within a request to work on by the [allocator service](allocator-service.md) and the supplied bootstrap script should be running
+- **started** - the job has succesfully been allocated a stage within a request to work on by the [allocator service](allocator-service.md) and the supplied jobscript should be running
-- **processing** - the bootstrap script has successfully been allocated at least one input file to process by the allocator service.
+- **processing** - the jobscript has successfully been allocated at least one input file to process by the allocator service.
-- **outputting** - the bootstrap script has finished and the generic job has reported to the allocator service the list of input files it processed and the names of the output files it intends to register with MetaCat and Rucio and to upload
+- **outputting** - the jobscript has finished and the generic job has reported to the allocator service the list of input files it processed and the names of the output files it intends to register with MetaCat and Rucio and to upload